rayandasoriya/100DaysOfCode/README.md

 ## Day 8
 Solved 2 coding problems from HackerRank using C++.
 The problems are based on hashmaps and dictionaries.

-1. The problem is related to the the number of triplets of GP from an array.
+1. The problem is related to the number of triplets of GP from an array.
 Refer to Day8/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find if any string contains a substring of the other.
 Refer to Day8/Problem 2.pdf for detailed information.

 ## Day 9
 Solved 2 coding problems from HackerRank using Python.
-The problems are based on string manipulataion.
+The problems are based on string manipulation.

-1. The problem is related to special palindrome configuration.
+1. The problem is related to a special palindrome configuration.
 Refer to Day9/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to find the numebr of characters we need to delete to make two strings anagram.
+2. The problem is related to find the number of characters we need to delete to make two strings anagram.
 Refer to Day9/Problem 2.pdf for detailed information.

 ## Day 10